Rocky Mountain House – Dawson City – Inuvik – and return, 2015.

 We rode on past the lookout where Chuck and I had stopped on the way north.
 I continued to dog Rande’s tail as we went past Middle Lake and climbed toward the territorial border.

 It was very windy up on the ridges and we rode at speed around sweeping curves with a constant lean into the wind which continued to blow hard from the west.
-The loose gravel sections on the NWT side of the border was a nuisance at times and demanded our respect.
+The loose gravel sections on the NWT side of the border were a nuisance at times and demanded our respect.
 Just before the border at Wright Pass, Rande slowed and pulled over to the side of the highway.
-As I passed him I could see he was getting his gas can off the back off his bike and knew he was just topping up his fuel tank, so I continued on toward Eagle Plains, passing the territorial border at White Pass.
+As I passed him I could see he was getting his gas can off the back off his bike and knew he was just topping up his fuel, so I continued on toward Eagle Plains, passing the territorial border at White Pass.
 This is a very desolate part of the Dempster but the scenery looking south from White Pass is spectacular.

 I continued on toward the Arctic Circle and Rock River campground.